JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-0/Phase-0-Execution-Plan.md

 Key dependencies
 - Docker installed; ports free.
 - No GPU required; Ollama CPU models only for Phase 0.
-- Access to ADRs and Goose v1.12 architecture (already present).
+- Access to ADRs and goose v1.12 architecture (already present).

 ## Milestones and Acceptance Criteria